U.S. Energy Information Administration logo

 Quick Facts

 • Guam's renewable portfolio standard requires that 50% of the island's electricity sales come from renewables by 2035 and 100% by 2045.
-A new solar farm in Guam with about 60 megawatts of generating capacity came online in 2022 and another 60 megawatts in solar power capacity is expected to come online in 2023.
+In 2023, renewables accounted for about 6% of Guam's electricity generation.